cprg210/cprg210.github.io/_posts/2020-07-02-day-05-git-github.md

 ## Goal for today
 By the end of the day, you should have a local project repository "pushed" and synced to the remote copy located on GitHub.
 1. Create a new repository on Github.
 It should have a similar name to your local project.
-    - It should be public (but doesn't have to be)
+    - It needs to be public for GH Pages to work
     - DO NOT initialize with a README.md
     - Click "Create repository".
 Save the next page; it has important info.
 2. After creating your repo, you should see a list of instructions for different situations.
 We will start with the first one: "…or create a new repository on the command line".